ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 </amp-story-interactive-poll>
 [/sourcecode]

+### amp-story-interactive-img-poll

+The `amp-story-interactive-img-poll` element provides a voting experience with 2-4 options displayed in a grid, where all options are valid, selectable images.
+When selected, each option displays the total percentage of votes.

+Display different categories based on user poll answers by pairing `amp-story-interactive-img-poll` with `amp-story-interactive-results`.
+Add a prompt for extra context.

 ### amp-story-interactive-quiz

 The `amp-story-interactive-quiz` element provides a guessing experience with 2-4 options, one of which is correct.
 It displays the voting percentages after the user makes a selection.
 The user selection is green if correct and red if incorrect.